 In Person or by Skype/Phone

-Please Note the Following: This follow up charge includes a 30 minute consultation to run through your test results but also includes my time in analysing your test results, researching your particular case, discussions with lab technicians if necessary in both the UK and US, suitable individualised product recommendations if i feel this is necessary and any necessary GP letters written.
+Please Note the Following: This follow up charge includes a 30 minute consultation to run through your test results but also includes my time in analysing your test results, researching your particular case, providing updated consultation report, discussions with lab technicians if necessary in both the UK and US, suitable individualised product recommendations if i feel this is necessary and any necessary GP letters written.

 20-30 minute mid-treatment follow up call £50